Hui people: Marriage

-Outside marriage

 Intermarriage generally involves a Han Chinese converting to Islam when marrying a Hui, and marriage without conversion only takes place rarely.
 In Hui discourse, marriage between a Hui woman and a Han man is not allowed unless the Han converts to Islam, although it occurred repeatedly in Eastern China.
 Generally Han of both sexes have to convert to Islam before marrying.
 This practice helped increase the population of Hui.
 A case of switching nationality occurred in 1972 when a Han man married a Hui and was considered a Hui after converting.

 Zhao nuxu is a practice where the son-in-law moves in with the wife's family.
 Some marriages between Han and Hui are conducted this way.
 The husband does not need to convert, but the wife's family follows Islamic customs.
 No census data documents this type of marriage, reporting only cases in which the wife moves in with the groom's family.
-In Henan province, a marriage was recorded between a Han boy and Hui girl without the Han converting, during the Ming Dynasty.
+In Henan province, a marriage was recorded between a Han boy and Hui girl without the Han converting, during the Ming dynasty.
 Steles in Han and Hui villages record this story and Hui and Han members of the Lineage celebrate at the ancestral temple together.

-In Beijing Oxen street Gladney found 37 Han–Hui couples, two of which were had Hui wives and the other 35 had Hui husbands.
+In Beijing, Oxen street Gladney found 37 Han–Hui couples; two of which were had Hui wives and the other 35 had Hui husbands.
 Data was collected in different Beijing districts.
 In Ma Dian 20% of intermarriages were Hui women marrying into Han families, in Tang Fang 11% of intermarriage were Hui women marrying into Han families.
 67.3% of intermarriage in Tang Fang were Han women marrying into a Hui family and in Ma Dian 80% of intermarriage were Han women marrying into Hui families.